Effect of Primordial Black Holes on the global 21-cm signal: Introduction

 \section{Introduction}

-The sky-averaged 21-cm signal, also known as the global 21-cm signal, originates from the hyperfine transition of neutral hydrogen in the intergalactic medium (IGM).
-The redshift evolution of this signal carries information about the thermal and ionization state of the IGM, which in turn is governed by the nature, timing, and intensity of the first astrophysical sources \citep[e.g.][]{pritchard2012, 2015MNRAS.449.4246G, 2017ApJ...848...23K, 2018MNRAS.477.3217G, 2019MNRAS.484..282G, 10.1088/2514-3433/ab4a73, 2021MNRAS.503.4551G, 2021MNRAS.507.2405C, Astraeus_I, Astraeus_VI}.
-As a result, the global 21-cm signal contains a wealth of information about the properties of these early sources.
-Most of the existing galaxy formation models assume these early sources to be of star-forming natures, with active galactic nuclei (AGN) contributing significantly only at later times ($z \sim 5$) \citep{Onoue_2017, Dayal_20, Trebitsch_23, Dayal2025_Uncover}.
+The sky-averaged 21 cm signal, also known as the global 21 cm signal, originates from the hyperfine transition of neutral hydrogen in the intergalactic medium (IGM).
+The redshift evolution of this signal carries information about the thermal and ionisation state of the IGM, which in turn is governed by the nature, timing, and intensity of the first astrophysical sources \citep[e.g.][]{pritchard2012, 2015MNRAS.449.4246G, 2017ApJ...848...23K, 2018MNRAS.477.3217G, 2019MNRAS.484..282G, 10.1088/2514-3433/ab4a73, 2021MNRAS.503.4551G, 2021MNRAS.507.2405C, Astraeus_I, Astraeus_VI}.
+As a result, the global 21 cm signal contains a wealth of information about the properties of these early sources.
+Most of the existing galaxy formation models assume these early sources to be of star-forming (SF) nature, with active galactic nuclei (AGNs) contributing significantly only at later times ($z \sim 5$) \citep{Onoue_2017, Dayal_20, Trebitsch_23, Dayal2025_Uncover}.